Team

 Since gaining BA and D.Phil. degrees in musicology from the University of Oxford, Fiona Little has pursued a wide-ranging career as a copy-editor, including work on the Oxford Dictionary of National Biography and many other academic publications and projects in the arts and humanities.
 She is an Advanced Professional Member of the UK Chartered Institute of Editing and Proofreading.

 Mariem is finishing her bachelor in cultural studies and political science at the university of Lucerne.
 In 2022, she joined Patricia’s team at the ICFG as a student assistant.
-Apart from her studies she is active in different feminist and anti-racism collectives like the “Feministisches Hochschulkollektiv” in Lucerne and 'the enough.ch' collective in Zurich.
+Apart from her studies she is active in different feminist and anti-racism collectives like the “Feministisches Hochschulkollektiv” in Lucerne and the 'enough.ch' collective in Zurich.